irmen/prog8/examples/cx16/zsmkit/README.txt

 CUSTOMIZING ZSMKIT
 ------------------

-Read the README on the zsmkit github repo.
+Read the README on the zsmkit GitHub repo.
 It contains a lot of important information, about how zsmkit works, but also about the various things you have to configure to build a new library blob to your liking.
 The example here includes two recently built variants of the blob, so you don't immediately have to build something yourself, but if you want to enable or disable